-Australian Manufacturing Workers' Union, Queensland Branch Financial Report for the year ended 30 September 2017 - FR2017/287
+Re: - Financial reporting - Australian Manufacturing Workers' Union, Queensland Branch - for year ending 30 September 2018 (FR2018/293)

-I acknowledge receipt of the financial report for the year ended 30 September 2017 for the Australian Manufacturing Workers' Union, Queensland Branch (AMWU-QLD).
-The financial report was lodged with the Registered Organisations Commission (ROC) on 5 March 2018.
+I refer to the financial report of the Queensland Branch of the Australian Manufacturing Workers' Union in respect of the year ending 30 September 2018.
+The documents were lodged with the Registered Organisations Commission ('the ROC') on 27 March 2019.